 I took the time to speak face to face and on-line with various students both locally and internationally and found an amazing trend of similar issues regarding study conditions and service delivery.
 Some of these issues include:

 Do any of you out there face any similar issues?
 Or can you add anything new to the list?
-It will be very interesting hearing about some of the challenges you all face regarding study conditions and service delivery at the university or learning institution you study at, or even issues you faced in the past when studying.
-Please just bear in mind that we are not here to name or shame any institutions so please do not refer to your institution of study by name.
+It will be very interesting hearing about some of the challenges you all face regarding study conditions and service delivery at the university or learning institution you study at.
+Or if you wish, even issues you faced in the past when you were a student can be brought up.
+Please just bear in mind that we are not here to name or shame any institutions!
+So please don’t refer to your learning institution by name.

 So start commenting and let the discussion begin.